akij22/ObjectPoolManager/README.md

 ## Contributing
 Open issues or PRs for allocator tweaks, docs, or new tests.
 Follow Conventional Commits (`feat(object-pool): ...`, `fix: ...`) and document validation commands (build, run, sanitizer) in every PR.
 Ensure any `Handle` you acquire in samples or specs is released (or naturally destroyed) before asking for review to keep ownership semantics airtight.

+## Project Status
+This project is still building and is not the final version.